Up (film series): Participants

 The subjects are first seen on a group visit to London Zoo in 1964, where the narrator announces "We brought these 20 children together for the very first time."
 The series then follows fourteen of the children: Bruce Balden, Jackie Bassett, Symon Basterfield, Andrew Brackfield, John Brisby, Peter Davies, Susan Davis, Charles Furneaux, Nicholas Hitchon, Neil Hughes, Lynn Johnson, Paul Kligerman, Suzanne Lusk and Tony Walker.

 The participants were chosen in an attempt to represent different social classes in Britain in the 1960s.
 Apted states in the 42 commentary track that he was asked to find children at the extremes.
 Because the show was not originally intended to become a repeating series, no long-term contract was signed with the participants.
-According to Apted, participants in the subsequent programmes since Seven Up! have been paid a sum for their appearance in each instalment, as well as equal parts of any prize the film may win.
-Each subject is filmed in about two days and the interview itself takes more than six hours.
+According to Apted, participants in the subsequent programmes since Seven Up! have been paid a sum for their appearance in each instalment, and equal parts of any prize the film may win.
+Each subject is filmed in about two days.
+The interview itself takes more than six hours.

-Apted has said that it was a poor decision to include only four female participants.
+Apted later said that it was a poor decision to include only four female participants.

 Andrew

-Andrew Brackfield was one of three boys chosen from the same pre-preparatory school in the wealthy London district of Kensington (the other two being Charles and John).
+Andrew Brackfield was one of three boys chosen from the same pre-preparatory school in the wealthy London district of Kensington, the other two being Charles and John.
 The three are introduced in Seven Up! singing "Waltzing Matilda" in Latin.
-At the age of seven, when asked which newspaper he reads, if any, Andrew stated that he reads The Financial Times (although he later revealed he was just repeating what his father had told him when asked the same question).
-All three could say which prep schools, public schools and universities they planned to attend (Oxford or Cambridge in all cases); two named the specific Oxbridge college they intended to join.
+At the age of seven, when asked which newspaper he reads, if any, Andrew stated that he reads The Financial Times, although he later revealed he was just repeating what his father had told him when asked the same question.
+All three could say which prep schools, public schools and universities they planned to attend, Oxford or Cambridge in all cases.
+Two named the specific Oxbridge college they intended to join.

 Andrew's academic career culminated in his studying at Trinity College, Cambridge.
-Andrew subsequently became a solicitor, married and raised a family.
+Andrew became a solicitor, married and raised a family.
 He is the only one of the three Kensington boys to have appeared in all the Up films.
 Both Andrew and his wife, Jane, are most satisfied with how their children have turned out, followed by their relationship.
+By 70 Up, Andrew had retired from his legal career.
+Looking back, he said he wished he had spent more time with his family while his children were growing up.